abernatskiy/pyreindent/README.md

 Known limitations
 -----------------
 - Comments or dosctrings that use [string prefixes](https://docs.python.org/3/reference/lexical_analysis.html#grammar-token-stringprefix) will be interpreted as possibly affecting the code execution and their indentation will be kept intact.
-- Sequences of three quotes in which one of the quotes is escaped (e.g. ``\'''``) will be mistaken for a boundary of a string literal.
+- Sequences of three quotes in which the first quote is escaped (e.g. ``\'''``) will be mistaken for a boundary of a string literal.
 Consequently, an attempt to reindent the following valid Python script
 	```python
 	a = '\'''
 	print(a)